addiswebb/compiler_c/README.md

 This simplicity is vital for easily translating **IR** into actual assembly, which takes place in the final step.

 ### Analysis Pass
 When **IR** is generated, the instructions mostly use Virtual Registers.
 A virtual register is defined once and its value is read from many times.
 A virtual register does not get redefined nor does it actually exist in memory.
 The job of the Analysis pass is to replace these virtual registers with physical stack slots and registers.
 To achieve this, first a Control Flow Graph is generated from the **IR Blocks**.
 Each block is read to determine where it can branch to.
 The result is that every block has a list of successor blocks and predecessor blocks.
 The next step is to define what virtual registers a block defines/creates and what registers it uses but did not create.
 This is done by looping over every instruction within the block, it is known for each instruction which operand is a definition and which operands are just used.
-With this information we populate the blocks 'used' and 'defined' arrays.
+With this information we populate the blocks `used` and `defined` arrays.
 The next step is to compute for each block, the virtual registers which come from outside the block and which exist after the block ends.
-These are called the 'live_in' and 'live_out' arrays.
+These are called the `live_in` and `live_out` arrays.
 The details of this are complex and will be skipped for brevity.
-At this point it can be concluded that for every block, where a virtual register is in its 'live_in' but not the 'live_out', the register dies within the block.
+At this point it can be concluded that for every block, where a virtual register is in its `live_in` but not the `live_out`, the register dies within the block.
 For such instances we search for the last occurence of it and set that as the registers end instruction.
 The start instruction of every virtual register is simply found by looping over all instructions and recording when it is defined.
 With the liveness/lifetimes of every virtual register computed, we can now allocate them to reusable stack slots.
 This process is simple, given the virtual registers sorted from first defined to last defined, we check if their is a suitable stack slot availiable, if so we assign the register to it.
-Otherwise we create a new stack slot with the correct size and set its 'next_free' variable to the registers 'last_used'.
+Otherwise we create a new stack slot with the correct size and set its `next_free` variable to the registers `last_used`.
 This results in stack slots being reused once they are free.
 These slots can then be allocated on the stack as physical slots.
 Later, the first n compatible stack slots can be assigned to registers instead for optimisations.

 ### x86 Gen